flype44/AmigaOS/cdt-prefs/README.md

 # usage on amigaos

-This package requires to download and install on your AmigaOS setup the `C-DataType` archive in `Aminet` :
+This package requires to download and install on your AmigaOS setup the `C-DataType` archive from `Aminet` :

 * https://aminet.net/package/util/dtype/cdt_39.15
 * https://aminet.net/util/dtype/cdt_39.15.lha